adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-faq.md

 I will never rewrite your work for you, but I will flag areas that might need significant revision.
 I will also offer suggestions on how to improve them.

 Should your pattern need more than three rounds of editing, we'll discuss how to proceed.
-Any additional work can be billed using my current hourly rate or per word rate, depending on your budget and the required tasks.
+Any additional work can be billed using my current hourly rate or per word rate, depending on the required tasks.

 {{< /accordion >}}